248.AI

 The Game of Life as the Brand's Living Signature

 Rather than a static hero image, the brand's first impression is a live Conway's Game of Life simulation — cells being born, surviving, dying, migrating across the viewport in real time.
 It's not decoration.
-It's the brand's conceptual foundation rendered literally — a company named after the Game of Life opening with the Game of Life itself.
+It's the brand's conceptual foundation rendered literally.
 Visitors hovering on cells can seed new patterns, turning passive viewing into participation.
 The brand's first interaction is playful, intelligent, and exactly on-concept.

 Grayscale as a Positioning Statement